dfbarrero/rosCourse/assignments/motion.md

 4.- Implement a Python node which moves the robot from A to B.

-This is not a task as easy as it seems.
 You will have to deal with several difficulties, please, ask the instructor as those difficulties arise.